pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 ```

 It is recommendable that you handle the case when the user clicks the notification while the app is still running.
-In this case we use a static boolean which indicates whether the root activity (StartActivity) is running.
+In this case we use a static boolean which indicates whether the root activity (<mark>StartActivity</mark>) is running.

 ```
 public class StartActivity extends AppCompatActivity {